Skip to main content

 A collection of Theatre courses led to the formation of Phoenix Players Theatre Group run by the men in the program with support from Bruce Levitt, Alison van Dyke, Judy Levitt.
 The program also began offering college preparatory courses for students not yet admitted to the credit-bearing college program.

-A guest lecture series was launched at Auburn featuring prominent Cornell faculty and administrators in 2010.
-The series aimed to provide a more vibrant academic community within the prison by providing intellectual enrichment beyond the classroom.
+Additionally, a guest lecture series was launched at Auburn featuring prominent Cornell faculty and administrators in 2010 and has since been extended to the Cayuga and Five Points Correctional Facilities.
+The series aims to provide a more vibrant academic community within the prisons by providing intellectual enrichment beyond the classroom.
 The series has included world renowned speakers representing disciplines and special topics unavailable in the curriculum.

 First Commencement at Auburn Correctional Facility – June 5, 2012